Vicki Vomit

+Vicki Vomit during a show in 1997.

-Vicki Vomit (born Jens Hellmann, July 9, 1963, Trusetal) is a German satirical musician and comedian.
-He lives in Erfurt.
-He is the cousin of Tamara Danz.
-He was a member of the German heavy metal Band "Blitzz", who released just one Album (Do the Blitzz) with Steamhammer/SPV in 1989.
+Vicki Vomit (born Jens Hellmann; July 9, 1963) is a German former satirical musician and comedian based in Erfurt, Germany.
+He was a member of the German heavy metal band Blitzz, which released one album with Steamhammer/SPV in 1989, Do the Blitzz.
+He is also the cousin of Tamara Danz, the lead singer of the rock band Silly.
+He is currently retired and working as a writer.